-Shared storage is required to host both the NameNode data directory and the VM storage contents.

-• Use standard enterprise practices (such as configuring the shared storage to be RAIDed) to ensure that your shared storage is reliable.
+Shared storage is required to host both the NameNode data directory and the VM storage contents. • Use standard enterprise practices (such as configuring the shared storage to be RAIDed) to ensure that your shared storage is reliable.

-2.5.2.
+3.4.2.
 Install HDP

 Use the following instructions to install HDP on your cluster hardware.
-Ensure that you specify the virtual machine (configured in the previous section) as your NameNode.
+Ensure that you specify the virtual machines(configured in the previous section) as your NameNode and as your JobTracker.